 When you see a or verification tick next to a YouTube channel's name, it means that the channel belongs to an established creator or is the official channel of a brand, business or organisation.

-Verification badges don't affect search results for the channel or grant access to additional features on YouTube.
+Verification badges don't grant access to additional features on YouTube.